davidfrantz/force/docs/source/history/vdev.rst

     This also enables "cloud shadow on top of cloud" scenarios.
     Thanks to Haili Hu for reporting this issue.

+  * Changed the behaviour of over-saturated surface reflectance over cold cloud tops.
+    Before, if surface reflectance > 200%, the pixel was set to nodata.
+    Thus, holes in the clouds appearead.
+    Now, the pixel is only flagged as saturated, and reflectance is capped at the maximum Int16 value.
+    Note that this happens because the assumptions for estimating **surface** reflectance are not valid over clouds.

 * new program force-import-modis

 higher level: new sensors MOD01 MOD02, as well as output bandset MODIS